-Now that the boys are older I have had the rather stressful experience of hosting birthday parties several times.
-Since I don’t want you, dear reader, to experience the craziness that is an unorganised party, I have put together a few pointers to try and get you through your child’s birthday party relatively unscathed.
+Now that the boys are older, I have had the rather stressful experience of hosting birthday parties several times.
+Since I don’t want you to experience the craziness that is an unorganised party, I have put together a few pointers on how to survive a children’s birthday party.

 No, I don’t mean you should sit them in front of Anna and Elsa.
 What I mean is don’t obsess about details once the party gets going.
 If you still haven’t played musical statues or done the cake thing with only ten minutes to home time, it really doesn’t matter.
 Just sing to the birthday child, blow out the candles and put the prize for the missed game away to fill stockings at Christmas.
 Where kids are involved, you really do just have to go with the flow.

 So, there you go.
 I’m no expert but I hope you can now go